Fuchien Province, Republic of China: Subdivisions

-Culture and Demography
+Culture and demography

-Culturally, its population is predominantly of Chinese ethnicity, as Fujian remains the one of the most culturally and linguistically diverse provinces of the country.
-Each dialects of the language group Min Chinese were most commonly spoken within the province, including the Fuzhou dialect of northeastern Fujian and various Hokkien dialects of southeastern Fujian.
+Culturally, its population is predominantly of Han Chinese ethnicity, though Fujian remains one of the most culturally and linguistically diverse provinces of the country.
+Dialects of the language group Min Chinese were most commonly spoken within the province, including the Fuzhou dialect of northeastern Fujian and various Hokkien dialects of southeastern Fujian.
 Hakka Chinese is also spoken, by the Hakka people in Fujian.
 Min dialects, Hakka and Mandarin Chinese are mutually unintelligible.
 Due to emigration, a sizable amount of the ethnic Chinese populations in Southeast Asia speak Southern Min (or Hokkien).